Blog

 Leaks at relief valve Temperature-pressure valve failed; replace in minutes.

-For an expanded list of hiccups and cures, the crew at RV water heater problems has a handy step-by-step library you can bookmark for roadside fixes.
 Keep that card in a drawer so you can continue your vacation, not hunt forums.

 The Secret Sauce: Proper Maintenance And Winterization